JessicaJeyanthiran/horiseon/README.md

     * Eliminated div classes "benefit-brand" and "benefit-cost" as they provide exactly the same sylting as the Div class "benefit-lead", so used "benefit-lead" to replace them.
     * Gave each image in this section an empty "alt" attributes as they are simply decorative

+### Footer
+    *Footer element added, eliminated the div with class of fotter and updated corresponding CSS selector

+### CSS
+    * Added comments to break up sections to comply with Scout Rule